SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 Viewing the contents of the directory allows an attacker to gather sensitive information not intended for public viewing about the existence and contents of the files.
 Such as hidden files, backup files, config files, plugins, and templates, without the need to brute force the paths.

-Example of directory indexing
+Screenshot showing an example of directory indexing

 Network Service Discovery